 Author Parvati Sharma, brings to life the character of Jahangir, in her new book ‘Jahangir: An Intimate Portrait of a Great Mughal’ published by Juggernaut.
 While there have been many historical accounts published on Jahangir’s life and reign, this book makes an interesting read is that by delving into ‘Jahangirnama’, his own memoirs, it brings alive the personality and character of Jahangir.

-Through the book a complex picture of Jahangir emerges.
+Through the book, a complex picture of Jahangir emerges.
 Of a man capable of exceptional cruelty and of compassion.
-A mansabdar who broke Jahangir’s favourite porcelain plate was almost whipped to death, and ordered to much to China to get a replacement ‘or never return’.
+A mansabdar who broke Jahangir’s favourite porcelain plate was almost whipped to death, and ordered to march to China to get a replacement ‘or never return’.
 Those who displeased him met horrible deaths.
 This was in contrast to his love for justice and his love for animals and plants.
-There is an account of his pet Saras cranes named Laila and Majnun , and how he took a great interest in their chicks.
-Another of his fascination for a place called ‘West Indies’ , about which he has heard but wants to know more about. .
+There is an account of his pet Saras cranes named Laila and Majnun, and how he took a great interest in their chicks.
+Another of his fascination for a place called ‘West Indies’, about which he has heard but wants to know more about.

 I spoke to author Parvati Sharma, on the fascinating and complex personality of Jahangir and what his memoirs tell us about him.